Best Business Lunch Restaurants in Loop

 Steak & Eggs, Avocado & Goat Cheese Toast, Classic Pepper & Eggs

-What makes it special: A calm, hotel-adjacent brunch room with a focused, classic menu.
+What Makes it Special: A calm, hotel-adjacent brunch room with a focused, classic menu.

 A Lakeshore East hotel dining room that’s strongest as a polished, low-friction grill stop—good pacing, comfortable seating, and a menu built for broad appeal.
 The burger lane is the smart play here: a classic build done cleanly, paired with a cocktail or glass of wine when you want something calmer than the Mag Mile bar circuit.